Contents

 • To avoid crowds, it is a good idea to plan your visit for the morning or late afternoon, when the number of visitors tends to be smaller.

-A. There are several things to see inside La Casa Milà.
-The building is home to a museum, which features exhibits on the life and work of Antoni Gaudí and the history of the building.
+There are several things to see inside La Casa Mila.
+The building is home to a museum, which features exhibits on the life and work of Antoni Gaudi and the history of the building.
 You can also see the swimming pool, the private apartments, the ballroom, the salon, and the entrance hall.

-A. Casa Milà is a popular tourist attraction in Barcelona, and many people find it to be worth visiting.
-The building is an important example of the modernist style of architecture and is considered one of Antoni Gaudí's masterpieces.
+Casa Mila is a popular tourist attraction in Barcelona, and many people find it to be worth visiting.
+The building is an important example of the modernist style of architecture and is considered one of Antoni Gaudi's masterpieces.

-A. Casa Milà, also known as La Pedrera, is located at Passeig de Gracia 92 in Barcelona, Spain.
+Casa Mila, also known as La Pedrera, is located at Passeig de Gracia 92 in Barcelona, Spain.
 It is situated on the Passeig de Gracia, a wide avenue that is known for its fashionable shops, restaurants, and other attractions.

-A. Casa Mila was built between 1906 and 1912.
-The construction of Casa Milà involved a number of innovative techniques and materials.
-Gaudí used a system of reinforced concrete for the building's structure, which allowed him to create unusual and organic-looking forms.
+Casa Mila was built between 1906 and 1912.
+The construction of Casa Mila involved a number of innovative techniques and materials.
+Gaudi used a system of reinforced concrete for the building's structure, which allowed him to create unusual and organic-looking forms.